-CISQ 1103 Introduction to Computer Information Systems
+CISQ 1103 Intro to Computer Information Systems

 (F, S, SUM) An orientation to the terminology and application of computers and the Internet.
 Commercial software packages will include Windows, word processing, spreadsheet, business presentations and database applications.
 This course will satisfy the hands-on computer requirements of most degree plans.
+Basic keyboarding skills required, plus a minimum score of 25% on the pre-assessment test(s).
 (Outside lab time will be required).
-Prerequisite: Minimum keyboarding skills of 25 wpm, plus minimum score of 25% on the pre-assessment exam and basic hands-on familiarity with a Windows based computer.
-Students will be given the pre-test during first week of class.
-Any student (S) with a composite score below 25% will be requested to meet with their instructor or advisor.